fraawlen/cassette/README.md

 --------

 - cbook  : dynamic C-strings stack with grouping features
+- ccolor : RGBA color representation, manipulation and conversion
 - cdict  : hashmap with string + group keys, FNV-1A hashing and linear probing
-- ccolor : RGBA color representation, manipulation and conversion
+- cerr   : error codes used by every Cassette component
 - cline  : 1D line represenation and manipulation with bound checks and UB prevention
 - crand  : re-implementation of POSIX's rand48 functions with a slightly more convenient API
 - cref   : reference counter used to keep track of instanced components.